 Most recently, Cynthia graced the stage at the Philadelphia Folk Festival, contributed vocals to Sun Airway's album Heraldic Black Cherry, and returned to guitar study at Settlement Music School in Germantown.

-When she is not playing music, Cynthia is a middle-aged mom who practices law.
-She began her legal career at Philadelphia Legal Assistance, representing victims of domestic violence in their family law cases and later trained with Good Shepherd Mediation to mediate legal disputes.
-She lives with her family in the Mount Airy section of Philadelphia where she runs a neighborhood law office with her husband.
+When she is not playing music, Cynthia practices law.
+An activist around poverty and housing issues, she began her legal career in the family law unit at Philadelphia Legal Assistance and as a mediator with Good Shepherd Mediation.
+She currently lives with her family in the Mount Airy section of Philadelphia where she runs a neighborhood law office with her husband.